#What ReaAssist Is

 When you save a preferred plugin, ReaAssist scans parameter information for uncached plugins so future parameter changes can be more precise.

-Preferred-plugin mappings and cached parameter data live together in FX_Cache.json in the script folder.
+Preferred-plugin mappings and cached parameter data live together in Data/FX_Cache.json.
 Back up that file if you want to preserve your setup across machines or manual reinstalls.

 #Plugin Resolve Prompts